adlawson/clock/README.md

 ### About ###

-This library was originally intended for other purposes but was deemed insufficient.
+This library was originally intended for [other purposes][newtonjs] but was deemed insufficient.

 It isn't reliable enough for time-sensitive operations because it is merely built ontop of `setTimeout`.
 It *is* still useful, however, for polling and other time independent applications.